rumstil/eqlogparser/download/readme.md

 You may also get a Windows Firewall popup asking if the app can access the internet.
 You will need to allow this since part of the parser's job is to send data over the internet.

+# How it works

+When you start the app, you will need to select a log file from your EQ folder.
+The logs folder is usually:

+C:\Users\Public\Daybreak Game Company\Installed Games\EverQuest\Logs *or*
+C:\Users\Public\Sony Online Entertainment\Installed Games\EverQuest\Logs

+The app will scan your log file, generate summaries of all mobs and events you have fought, and upload them to a private channel on the raidloot.com website.
+You can either upload fights individually by double-clicking specific fights, or select the option for auto uploads.

+To view your channel you just need to click the "View Channel" button.
+To give other people access to your channel you need to share the link with them.
+Your channel will keep track of your parses for about 48 hours -- after that they get removed.

+In addition to fights, the parser will also upload loot drops -- this information is only used to update the item drop database.
+Your looted items are not saved to your channel.

 # How to enable logging in EQ